poojakira/mcp-agent-security-gateway/README.md

 ---

 > **I do not think agent security ends at the prompt.
-I think the critical security boundary begins when an AI system is given permission to act.**
+I think the critical security boundary begins when an AI system is allowed to act.**